Relationship Pattern Report.

 This report can be completed as a standalone assessment or alongside therapy.

+For some individuals, it provides a clear starting point.
 For others, it helps clarify patterns that can then be explored further within therapy.

 What’s involved